 Ideal Time for Transplanting Iris

-Iris is a wonderful perennial plant that is most often the first plant to bloom during spring.
+Iris is a wonderful perennial plant from Zone 4 that is often the first to bloom during spring.

 It takes almost two years to mature and produce blooms, while the flower lasts about two to three weeks.

 However, to witness beautiful blooms and ensure that the plant grows full-fledged, you need to make sure that you transplant the Iris in time.

 Be aware that you should not transplant the Iris in winter, as the soil is wet and the plant goes dormant.

 You can extend the blooming period to about four weeks when you divide the plant at the right time.

 Further, the Irises do not need another transplant for about 3 to 4 years once transplanted.

 Fun fact: Iris was named after the Greek goddess of the rainbow, Iris.